Tahamid-khan-shafaque/Task-5--To-do-crud-module-using-Laravel-and-vue/README.md

 # Project Title

-Develop a simple To-do crud module using Laravel Framework.
+Develop a To-do crud module using Laravel Framework.
 Used VueJs for the view rendering

 ## Deployment